gongahkia/onibi/README.md

-`it's beginning to look a lot like christmas`
+`it's beginning to look a lot like Christmas`